Calling all breakfast enthusiasts and granola connoisseurs! Eleven Madison Park’s granola is officially the best granola I’ve ever had in my life.

 This is nothing new.
 I was first introduced to EMP’s granola 15+ years ago, when my husband and I began dining there.
 Note, this was well before they transformed into a vegan restaurant (edit: it’s now 2025 and they once again serve meat. 😂).
-But I digress… we’re here for one reason: the best granola you’ll ever make at home.
+But I digress… we’re here for one reason: your new favorite granola recipe!

 - Old-fashioned rolled oats are the classic choice, providing good texture and flavor.
 You can experiment with quick oats for a denser granola or steel-cut oats for a chewier experience.